-Android Device Manager launching later this month to help locate lost hardwareAlex Wagner - Deputy Managing Editor, News Desk
+Android Device Manager launching later this month to help locate lost hardwareAlex Wagner - Editorial Director of News and Content

 Just a week after taking the wraps off of Android 4.3 and the new Nexus 7, Google has some more exciting news for Android users.
 The company today announced that its new Android Device Manager will launch later this month to help owners of hardware running Android 2.2 or higher to locate their mobile devices and protect the precious data that's stored on them.